BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md

 This document also lists the tag, if any, defined for the particular CBOR structure contained in the UR encoding.
 The tags listed here may or may not currently be listed in IANA's registry of CBOR tags [CBOR-TAGS] but the intent is that they will be registered as they come into us.

+Some of the UR types and their corresponding CBOR tags below have been deprecated.
+There may be existing software that still uses these "version 1" types and tags however, so it is RECOMMENDED that such software only read the deprecated types and tags and not write them, preferring the version 2 types and tags instead.
+Deprecated types and tags below are denoted using ~~strikethrough~~.

 ### Registry

 | Type | Tag | Description | Definition |